Chapter 14: Waves

 She surfaces and does not go back under.

-The clock reads 3:41.
+3:41.
 Not 2:47.
 Not 3:47.
-The dreams had stopped arriving at their usual hour, stopped announcing themselves with the precision that had made them feel, if not manageable, at least patterned.
-Now they came when they wanted and stayed as long as they chose.
+The dreams have stopped arriving at their usual hour, stopped announcing themselves with the precision that made them feel, if not manageable, at least patterned.
+Now they come when they want and stay as long as they choose.

 Her pillowcase is soaked through.
-Her hands are shaking — not the fine tremor of fatigue but the deep, structural shaking that starts in the chest and works outward, the body’s alarm system firing on every frequency it has.
+Her hands are shaking — the deep, structural shaking that starts in the chest and works outward.
 She can taste chemicals.
 Something astringent, industrial — the too-clean room’s cleaning products, still on her tongue, still in the tissue of her sinuses.

 She makes it to the bathroom.
 Runs the faucet cold and presses her wrists against the porcelain and holds them there until the cold becomes the only thing she can feel.
 Children.
 The dreams have found children.